US private equity firm Bain Capital is the new owner of Australia’s second-biggest airline, Virgin Australia, after a

 Mike Murphy, Bain’s managing director in Australia (pictured), said the plan was to celebrate Virgin Australia’s unique culture and “protect as many jobs as possible for the short and medium term”.

-That means Virgin 2.0 will continue to be based in Brisbane with chief executive Paul Scurrah (pictured below) at the helm, along with most of the former management team.
+That means Virgin 2.0 will continue to be based in Brisbane, but it’s increasingly unlikely chief executive Paul Scurrah (pictured below) will remain at the helm.

 While the deal is no doubt a win for the airline’s 10,000 employees (Bain has promised to honour the $450 million in outstanding entitlements owed to them), the reality is that around 3,000 could be let go in coming weeks as flights remain grounded and cost-cutting kicks in.

 Its much bigger rival Qantas has already said it would axe around 6,000 jobs and undertake a $1.9 billion capital raising to try to safeguard its future.